 My surprise was deepened when the first chapter turned out to be about jellyfish.
 Yet, once the surprise ebbed, I was captivated.
 Honestly, I didn’t know how interesting jellyfish could be.
 Yet, of course, the book is so much more than jellyfish too.
 This is an inspirational, self-help book that speaks to your inner emotions and sooths your soul.

 Each reader will take something different from each chapter.
 But I believe, for me, it allowed me to view the world through someone else’s eyes.
 It allowed me to feel, experience, and understand what’s going on around me in nature and how that, if noticed, can heal our wounds and lift our spirits.

 We rely on electronics too much.
 We have become separated from those around us, especially now in this new COVID world.
 Yet, we can still be happy and content if we appreciate the smaller things.

 There were two chapters that I couldn’t finish reading.
 I got the jist of what was being said, but I felt the message went on for too long, and I grew bored.
-However, those two chapters aside, I enjoyed the book immensely.
-No, it wasn’t a novel, but it still took me to other places and allowed me to be and it allowed me to see.
+However, those two chapters aside, and I enjoyed the book immensely.
+No, it wasn’t a novel, but it still took me to other places and allowed me to be…

 Not everyone will love the book, but I would recommend you try it to see if you do…or not.